alexeRadu/dotfiles/config/nvim/lua/project/README.md

-[ ] When enabling LSP check to see if the build_dir really exists [ ] Add functions to add/remove (all) keybindings (clean when switching projects or exiting the projects) [ ] nvim-tree to show multiple files (maybe used in the project-nvim) [ ] nvim-tree to open the current file from the project [ ] nvim-tree to show as grayed-out the items that are not in the project [ ] Research how to exclude certain directories/files? (what is the application for this?)
+[ ] When enabling LSP check to see if the build_dir really exists [ ] Add functions to add/remove (all) keybindings (clean when switching projects or exiting the projects) [ ] nvim-tree to show multiple files (maybe used in the project-nvim) [ ] nvim-tree to open the current file from the project (show in explorer) [ ] nvim-tree to show as grayed-out the items that are not in the project [ ] Research how to exclude certain directories/files? (what is the application for this?)
 [ ] Test functionality with a lua project (nvim lua project?)